 At Morelli Law Firm, we are not afraid to fight hard for the money you deserve, even if we have to go to court.
 Each case begins with a complimentary case assessment, and our services are based on contingency—this means no out-of-pocket costs for you.

 We Can Identify Who to Sue for Compensation

 In most cases, whatever money you receive will come from the liable party’s insurance company.
-Different insurance policies provide protection for different kinds of accidents.
+Different insurance policies protect people from different kinds of accidents.
 Some policies are even required by law.
 Car insurance, for example, is a legal requirement, per the New York State Department of Financial Services (DFS).

 This information raises a vital question: Who is the liable party?
 Whose actions (or inactions) caused your loved one’s death?
 That depends on how the fatal accident happened.
 Examples of potentially liable parties include:

 - A property owner: If your loved one died after a slip and fall accident on someone else’s property

 - A driver: If your loved one was hit by a car, bus, truck, or another motor vehicle

 - A maintenance company: If those responsible for inspecting and repairing a vehicle or other piece of equipment did not fulfill their duties

 - A medical professional: If your loved one was the victim of medical malpractice